-On page 7, line 9 of the striking amendment, after "buses." insert "Formulas for total cost of ownership must include the costs of bus garages if the bus manufacturer recommends overnight indoor bus storage during cold weather."
+of the 7, line 9 On page striking amendment, after "buses."
+"Formulas insert for total cost of ownership must include the costs of bus garages if the bus manufacturer recommends overnight indoor bus storage during cold weather.

 Representative Ybarra spoke in favor of the adoption of the amendment to the striking amendment.